 Generally, Russia’s information influence in Belarus goes virtually unchecked.
 Belarusian audience was exposed to aggressive anti-Ukraine and anti-Western propaganda after the unset of the Ukraine crisis and still consumes heavily biased information on those matters today.

 Lots of users of Belarus’ cable networks (concentrated predominantly in bigger cities like Minsk, regional centers, Bobruisk, Baranovichi, Borisov, Molodechno and some others) have access to Euronews content that gives them some insight on the European view of current developments.

 However despite the fact that the government spends significant amounts on the ideological network, the state media do not even try to produce quality content for the domestic market.
 If necessary, the Belarusian media are able to provide only Belarusian-made news content, but they will be unable to compete with the Russian media.

-The European institutions’ recommendations in the field are vague, lack proper understanding of the realities of the three states, or not having viable solutions for the new threat – information war.
+The European institutions’ recommendations in the field are vague, lack proper understanding of the realities of the three states, or not having viable solutions for the new threat – information warfare.

-- Adopting a 3 + 2 (Ukraine, Republic of Moldova, Belarus + NATO, EU) working format for elaborating a common regional strategy on implementing measures to counteract information war;
+- Adopting a 3 + 2 (Ukraine, Republic of Moldova, Belarus + NATO, EU) working format for elaborating a common regional strategy on implementing measures to counteract information warfare;

 - Creating strategic partnerships on a regional level for the common securitization of the informational space;